adccb/nc/README.md

 ## usage

-all you need to bring to nomie is your config file. we've included a stub in `/src/config.example.json` you can follow. (you should rename that file to `config.json your config file needs two things.
+all you need to bring to nomie is your config file. we've included a stub in `/src/config.example.json` you can follow. (you should rename that file to `config.json`.) your config file needs two things:

 - `apiKey: string`: this can be found in nomie's [api settings](https://open.nomie.app/api) page.
 - `options: (string | boolean)[][]`: an array of arrays. example: